 UPDATE – Oct.
 13, 2018

 I cannot suggest this book as I’m listed as “endorsing” it prior to ever reading the book or any part of it.
-Also, there are illegal means of take listed in the stories and in the tips.
+There are actions that specifically violate the safety rules, which I teach in my hunter ed and firearms courses.
+Additionally, unethical means of take listed in the stories and in the tips.
 I will not further review the book.

 I read a book last week at hunting camp.
 Yes, I read a lot of books and have an ever growing list of books to read.
 Friends suggest them all the time.
 I buy them and read them in no particular order.
 However, I purchased ‘Yes, I Hunt’ as soon as it became available on Amazon.
 I met the author, Dawn V. Obrecht, MD at a Babes with Bullets camp in Steamboat Springs many years ago.